 SmartRide isn’t watching your every move.
 It only tracks and records these four things when you drive:

 - Miles driven.
 Driving is a risky business.
 The more you do it, the greater your chances of getting into an accident.
 It’s sort of obvious if you think about it.

 - Hard braking and acceleration.
 Quick starts and stops are an aggressive driver’s bread and butter.
 The app flags accelerations faster than 7.7 mph/second.
 Sorry Tesla owners!

 - Idle time.
 The SmartRide app records how long you’re stopped idling on a trip.
 This often happens when you drive during periods of high traffic congestion.

 - Nighttime driving.
 The app measures driving time between 12 AM and 5 AM.
 Driving very early in the morning puts you at higher risk for an accident.

 You can track your progress in the program once you activate the app.
 You’ll be able to see your projected discount and tips on how to improve it.
 At the end of the program period (about four to six months), your final discount is locked in.
-Nationwide applies the savings to your auto insurance rate when the policy renews.
-According to Nationwide, most drivers save an average of 21% with the SmartRide discount.
+Your savings are applied to your auto insurance rate when the policy renews.
+Most drivers save an average of 21% with the SmartRide discount.